 Digging can be fun, but there are many soil types that can cause all sorts of pond-excavation challenges.

 Clay Soil: Spring and fall are the best times for excavation because the clay is softer.
 Midsummer requires a pick-ax to chisel through the hardened clay.
-Clay soil in certain areas is notoriously bad, so the selling price of the job should reflect the extra time needed to complete the excavation if the soil causes difficulties.
+Clay soil in certain areas is notoriously bad.
+The selling price of the job should reflect the extra time needed to complete the excavation if the soil causes difficulties.

-Rocky Soil: In addition to requiring a longer digging time, rocky soil brings other challenges, including a hard subsurface to deal with after the digging is complete.
+Rocky Soil: In addition to requiring a longer digging time, rocky soil brings other challenges.
+Among them, a hard subsurface to deal with after the digging is complete.
 In this instance, you can lay several layers of underlayment to act as an additional cushion under the liner.
 In severe cases, place a layer of the fabric on top of the liner where larger boulders will be set.

 Bedrock: This is the toughest, because it takes much longer to dig than any other type of soil.
 Depending on where the rock layer is found, the pond may need to be built completely or halfway above grade.
 The deeper you can dig, the better the pond will look.
 It’s tough to make a pond look natural when it’s sitting 18 inches above the surrounding soil.
 In certain parts of the country, jackhammers are a necessary piece of equipment.
 It’s the only way to cut through the hard layers.
 It can be a slow process, but extreme conditions call for creative solutions.

-Sandy Soil: In sandy, loose soils, the digging is a piece of cake, but it’s almost impossible to cut a ledge into it.
+Sandy Soil: In sandy, loose soils, the digging is a piece of cake.
+However, it’s almost impossible to cut a ledge into it.
 The easiest way to handle this problem is to dig the pond with a flat bottom, with the side gently sloping into the middle.
 Once the pond is dug, you have two options.
-Either place boulders on the sloping sides and put gravel on the bottom, or place boulders on the bottom and backfill behind the rocks, creating gravel and boulder terraces.
+Either place boulders on the sloping sides and put gravel on the bottom.
+Or, you can place boulders on the bottom and backfill behind the rocks, creating gravel and boulder terraces.
 Planting areas and irregular ledges can be created with this method.

 Considerations for Large Projects